niekados/Journey/README.md

 I want to thank [Code Institute](https://www.codeinstitute.net) for the learning materials provided, where I am a student.
 Their organised structure, development tools, and clear instructions have been essential for this project.

 These resources made a significant difference in my learning, and I'm grateful for the guidance they provided.

+### A very special Thank You

+I want to say a special thank you to the people who were by my side when things seemed impossible, when I was about to fall down, when it was difficult to believe in myself and who joined me to celebrate when all became real and true:

+- Maria, thank you so much for being by my side, and reminding me that it's possible, giving a safe space when there was nowhere to go.
+For your patience in testing the project and giving good ideas on how to improve!
+- Maria's "Little Man" for all the good energy, chatter, and ideas generation and in the end become an inspiration for this project.
+Also thank you for saying "Link, you can do it!".
+- Mike, thank you for listening and helping to find doors in the walls that seemed to have no exit.
+- Ben, thank you for your support and for giving me time off work when I was running short on time with the project.
+And for your amazing responses: "Of course", "No problem at all".
+You've been a great help!
+- Kamil (cohort accommodator), thank you for the great tips and for hearing me out when things were slipping away.

 ## Testing